The history of Bourn Mill

 Repairing the mill

-Repairs to the outside are undertaken as necessary.
+Repairs to the mill are undertaken as necessary.
 Repairs were carried out to the trestle timbers and the exterior repainted in 2008/09.
 The stocks and sails were last replaced in 2003 with grant aid from a number of funders.
-Most recently, we carried out repairs to the wooden pads which sit on the brick plinths.
+In 2016 we carried out repairs to the wooden pads which sit on the brick plinths and in 2017 the sails were painted.